 In this guide, I will share my tips for hiking this spectacular trail during the height of larch season, along with everything you’ll need on the way.

-Accessing the Maple Pass Loop Trailhead
+Quick Overview of Maple Pass Loop

-Information about the Maple Pass Trailhead is relatively straightforward as it is one of the larger parking lots in the area.
+Information about the Maple Pass Trailhead is relatively straightforward, as it is one of the larger parking lots in the area.

 Region: North Cascades NP